 You can experiment with the chili pepper heat by using different chili pepper powder or by adding a little more of the red chili powder to the Mexican spice blend.

-You can use this universal multi-purpose Mexican seasoning in various dishes and recipes to season:
+You can use this universal multi-purpose Mexican style spice blend in various dishes and recipes, such as a

 I was almost tempted to stuff momo dumplings with this spice blend (I know, the bastardization of a traditional meal!!)